Principal's Message - August

 School will start with an orientation on Tuesday, September 5th for Grade 10,11 and 12 students and Wednesday September 6th for Grade 7, 8 and 9 students.
 On these days, students will gather in the Performing Arts Centre (PAC) starting at 8:55 A.M. to meet their Teacher Advisor (TA) and to complete the orientation and registration process.
 If you are new to our school, you should find out who your TA is before entering the PAC.
 You will find lists posted in the hallway outside of the main office, which is located at the North end of the school adjacent to the PAC.
 Should you have any problems, please feel free to ask any teacher for help or go to the main office.
 All students will be in school together starting on Thursday, September 7th for the start of regular classes.
 Picture Day for all students will also be on Thursday September 7th.

 As a school, we do not provide a ‘list’ of school supplies for our grade 10-12 students for you to purchase because of the variety of optional programs that a student could be enrolled in.
 On the first day, students in high school will need a binder, some paper and a pen.
 As your student goes to classes, their teachers will give them course outlines as well as any unique supplies pertinent to that class.
 Otherwise, they will only need the basic materials that they would normally use in school.

 Grade 7-9 students were supplied with a list of school supplies at the end of June when their report cards were picked up.
 These lists are also available on our schools’ website www.wmehay.clearview.ab.ca.
 Junior High students will also be receiving course outlines on the first day of school and students should have basic school supplies with them on the first day.

-As usual, if you have any questions or concerns, please feel free to contact me at school or via e-mail at email@example.com.
-I hope everyone has a pleasant and relaxing summer vacation.
+If you have any questions or concerns, please feel free to contact me anytime throughout the school year by phoning (403) 742-3466 or by e-mail firstname.lastname@example.org.